shredware/blog/content/reasons-why-you-should-use-cloudfleet.md

 restore it you will be able to do it.

 The CloudFleet box, with all your data on it is yours and no one can cancel the service.
-Even if you decide to leave the CLoudFleet services the device and your data will stay with you and be accessible from your home network.
+Even if you decide to leave the CloudFleet services the device and your data will stay with you and be accessible from your home network.